 Brown Hill residents are encouraged to become members of the Progress Association.
 Annual membership is $2.00.
-The $2.00 payment and form can be submitted to the committee at a meeting or at the pool kiosk over the summer.
+The $2.00 payment and form can be submitted to the committee at a meeting.
 Please download and print the Membership Form.

-BHPA monthly meetings for 2019 will be held on the first Tuesday each month from 7.00pm in the rear room of the Brown Hill Hall.
+BHPA monthly meetings for 2020 will be held on the first Tuesday each month from 7.00pm in the rear room of the Brown Hill Hall.
 Remaining meetings for 2020 will be held on: